-This article is provided by Kieri Solutions, a cybersecurity provider specializing in CMMC compliance.
+This article is provided by Kieri Solutions, a CMMC C3PAO candidate.
 Thanks to them for sharing some of the secret sauce!

 This article is meant to provide short explanations on topics that are commonly misunderstood (and not performed correctly) by defense contractors.
 It will be updated over time.
 We’ve done a LOT of research on the CMMC and have decades of experience managing secure military networks, but this is a free article and the answers are summaries, so it is not guaranteed to be 100% correct for you.
 Talk to a cyber security expert, lawyer, or your contracting officer to be sure.